Skip to content

 8. Build the documentation uv run mkdocs serve and check that your Reader renders correctly.

-9. If running the tests pass and linting, formatting, type checking and building the documentation do not show errors/warnings then create a pull request.
+10. If running the tests pass and linting, formatting, type/spell checking and building the documentation do not show errors/warnings then create a pull request.